What You Can Do

 Guide: How to make a Deputation.

-Call the City Clerk in charge of the Committee and register to speak at the meeting.
+To register to speak email (firstname.lastname@example.org) or call (416-392-4666) the City Clerk in charge of the Committee and request to speak at the meeting.
 This may be done any time up to the day before.
 If you haven't registered in advance, it is still possible to request to speak at the meeting itself, although if there are a lot of deputants you will not be heard until the end.

 How long is a deputation: The usual public deputation speaking time is 5 minutes.
 However, when the list of speakers is long, the committee can choose to reduce the speaking time.
 It makes sense to prepare speaking notes for approximately 3 minutes.